AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/19_ES8_async-and-await.md

-# Chapter 19: ES8 Async and Await
+# Chapter 19: ES2017 Async and Await

-ES8 (ES2017) introuced a new way of working with promises, called "async/await".
+ES2017 introduced a new way of working with promises, called "async/await".

 &nbsp;